UTS-eResearch/datacrate/spec/0.1/data_crate_specification_v0.1.md

 ### Licensing

-To attach a license to a *data entity* the entity SHOULD have a [schema:license] property with a value of a DataCrate Microdocument that describes a license.
+If a *data entity* has a license the entity SHOULD have a [schema:license] property with a value of a DataCrate Microdocument that describes the license, the ID of the license should be it's URL (eg a Creative Commons License URL).
 If this is not possible a URL MAY be used as the value.

+TODO: Example

 ### Equipment